Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Dimension 3 - Client-centered Products and Services

-Client-centered design means thinking through how financial and non-financial services fit into your target clients’ lives and help them achieve their financial goals and then designing accordingly.
-In order to do this, you must listen to your clients to understand how the needs and product use of different client groups vary, how client satisfaction and exit varies by client group and the reasons behind these.
+Client-centered design means thinking through how financial and non-financial services help target clients to better manage their budgets and grow their income-generating activities and businesses and, as a result, to improve their livelihoods and achieve their economic goals.
+Designing client centric products/services and distribution channels requires in-depth understanding about the financial needs and product use of different client groups vary and how client satisfaction and exit varies by client group and the reasons behind these.
 Products and services should be designed to reduce barriers to financial access as well as helping clients achieve financial goals like coping with risk and emergencies, investing in opportunities, smoothing income or creating a safety net.

 This dimension has 2 standards: